microsoft/CLRInstrumentationEngine/docs/logging.md

 CLRIE supports the notion of allowing Instrumentation Methods to set a custom LoggingHost which is directly settable via the `IProfilerManager` interface.

-The custom host logger just needs to implemented the `IProfilerManagerLoggingHost` which consists of the three Log*() functions only.
+The custom host logger just needs to implement the `IProfilerManagerLoggingHost` which only consists of the three Log*() functions.

 Both of these interfaces can be found in [InstrumentationEngine.idl](../src/InstrumentationEngine.Api/InstrumentationEngine.idl)